biohackathon-swat4hcls/2024-hack4-hack8/paper/paper.md

 # AI Prompt engineering for SPARQL

-## Setting up local virtuoso triple store
+## Setting up local Virtuoso triple store

-We installed virtuoso and loaded the drungbank database into the triple store.
-We already had prepared a .nq version of Drugbank, which had been created from a xml file downloaded on 4th of January 2023 from Drugbank (for academic use only) [@citesAsRelated:Wishart2017].
+We installed Virtuoso and loaded the drungbank database into the triple store.
+We already had prepared a .nq version of Drugbank, which had been created from an XML file downloaded on 4th of January 2023 from Drugbank (for academic use only) [@citesAsRelated:Wishart2017].
-That file had been translated into nquads using scripts from Bio2RDF.

-'php runparser.php parser=drugbank download=false files=all indir=<path1> outdir=<path1> registry_dir=<path3>'
+That file had been translated into nquads using scripts from Bio2RDF: `php runparser.php parser=drugbank download=false files=all indir=<path1> outdir=<path1> registry_dir=<path3>` [@citesAsSourceDocument:bio2rdf-scripts].

-[@citesAsSourceDocument:bio2rdf-scripts]

 With the following steps: